compulim/azure-storage-fs/README.md

 * `rmdir`
   * Will delete hidden blob `$$$.$$$` if exists
 * `stat`
-  * Only support the followings:
+  * Only report the following properties
     * `isDirectory()`
     * `mode` always equals to `R_OK | W_OK`
     * `mtime`